 Although not direct reimbursement for palliative care, roundtable participants also identified two ways they align palliative care support for patients with other reimbursement mechanisms.
 Some programs target patients receiving home health services through Medicare and incorporate palliative care support under that reimbursement.
-Others recognized that by providing palliative care services, they saw an increase in hospice admissions and hospice length of stay.
+Others recognized that through the provision of palliative care services, they saw an increase in hospice admissions and hospice length of stay.